paulcosmos/new-world-template/content/index/index-2.md

 _build:
     list: true
     render: false
-image:
+image: images/commercial-bathroom.jpg
 ---

 ## We're **{{<industry>}} experts**.
 Tough jobs are our speciality.

 + Experienced across all aspects of {{<industry>}}
-+ Reputation for fast delivery times and reliability
++ Commercial and domestic work accepted
 + Competitive and affordable prices

-We are highly experienced professionals.
+We are highly experienced professionals with a wealth of private and commercial experience.
 Whatever the job, we can handle it.

 Call us today on **{{<phone>}}** for a no obligation quote.